Manicben/dmcomm-neopixel/README.md

 Bytes starting 0b10 represent extension of the previous voltage level.
 They contain the number of additional samples, in groups of 6 bits, least significant first.
 (Note that this number does not include the original sample, so is 1 less than the total duration.)

+## NeoPixels

+This fork adds support for WS2812B or SK6812B based "NeoPixel" LEDs.
+These need to be RGB only, RGBW is not supported.
+By default, the pin for the NeoPixels is pin 5, with a chain of 2 pixels, but this can be changed to another pin or more LEDs added.
+If adding more LEDs, keep in mind the current consumption.

+The NeoPixel LEDs are used for showing the status of the D-Com/A-Com.
+The colours and what they represent are as follows:

+* **White** : idle
+* **Blue** : send first, i.e. V1, X1, Y1 codes
+* **Yellow** : listen for input, i.e. V2, X2, Y2 codes
+* **Green** : response received from toy
+* **Red** : Invalid code received